onurbarut/MultiTask-LSTM-HAR/README.md

 # MultiTask-LSTM-HAR
-This is the implementation of the paper "Multitask LSTM Model for Human Activity Recognition and Intensity Estimation Using Wearable Sensor Data" (IEEE IoT Journal), 2020.
+This is the implementation of the paper ["Multitask LSTM Model for Human Activity Recognition and Intensity Estimation Using Wearable Sensor Data" (IEEE IoT Journal), 2020](https://ieeexplore.ieee.org/abstract/document/9098923)

 ## Dataset